What it means

 CAC pressure

-A senior fractional CMO uses marketing pipeline to run the business of demand, not to decorate the board deck.
-The work starts with definitions, moves into instrumentation, and becomes a weekly cadence between marketing, sales, and finance.
+A fractional CMO uses marketing pipeline to run the business of demand, not to decorate the board deck.
+The work starts with definitions, moves into instrumentation, and settles into a weekly rhythm across marketing, sales, and finance.

-Nyman Media typically installs this as a practical operating rhythm: one shared pipeline definition, one source of truth, one review cadence, and one set of decisions tied to spend, messaging, sales follow-up, and forecast risk.
+Done well, this becomes a practical rhythm: one shared pipeline definition, one source of truth, one review schedule, and one set of decisions tied to spend, messaging, sales follow-up, and forecast risk.

 The best use of marketing pipeline is not to prove marketing "worked."
 It is to decide what to do next Monday.